 Compass doesn’t deal with any properties.
 They specifically target the luxurious properties situated in a good neighborhood, yet at an affordable price than many others.
 Remember, with their model, the commissions are split in two ways, the local agent, and the company, Compass.

 Yet, they seem to offer better prices than even the sole independent agents!
-It’s not like they are in the casino business, giving out promo offers in Colorado to make the customer enter into the platform and make a profit from future proceedings.
+It’s not like they are in the business of giving out promo offers to make the customer enter into the platform and make a profit from future proceedings.
 We don’t know what percentage of commissions they take, or how that model works.
 Still, whatever they are doing, they are making it work.

 2. Hiring the Right People

 Compass isn’t just any traditional real estate company; they are a tech company focused on real estate.
 It’s a beautiful amalgamation.
 What made this marriage successful was having the right people to drive it.